×

-Learn Japanese with Radio: 6 Student-friendly Online Options
+Learn Japanese with Radio: 7 Student-friendly Options

 In this day and age, radio has unfortunately become somewhat forgotten, but it has its own unique benefits.
+It’s an easy way to immerse yourself in aspects of Japanese culture you may miss elsewhere.

 There are even some radio stations that offer features especially of interest to Japanese learners.
+So go ahead and take a look at these Japanese radio resources I picked out for you.

-Radio Kishiwada (ラヂオきしわだ/らじお きしわだ)
+1. Radio Kishiwada (ラヂオきしわだ/らじお きしわだ)

 The first one on our list, as well as my personal favorite, this radio station from Osaka gives off a great vibe and it never gets boring.
 It is from Osaka, after all, so I guess they don’t even know how to be boring there.